 Before we get into the different factors which determine how often you should wash your dog, let's look at it in a simpler way:

 If your dog smells, they need a bath.
 If they’re covered in mud or dirt, they need a bath.
 Simple, right?
-As long as you’re using a gentle doggy shampoo, just use your judgement and give your dog a wash when you feel they really need one.
+As long as you’re using a gentle doggy shampoo and not a human shampoo, just use your judgement and give your dog a wash when you feel they really need one.

 However, when asking “how often should you wash your dog?” you should take the following factors into account: